For information on BIOCELL® textured implants and tissue expanders, please click here.

-Asking your surgeon the right questions and sharing any concerns you may have are important steps in getting the individuals results that are right for you.
+Asking your surgeon the right questions and sharing any concerns you may have are important steps in getting the individual results that are right for you.

-Please consider the following important questions for discussions at your next consultation:
+Please consider the following important questions for discussion at your next consultation:

 A transaxillary incision is concealed in the armpit and less noticeable.
 Some surgeons may use this approach to minimise the risk of scars on the breast, primarily in Asian patients.